Sage64/Whirled/README.md

 "Sprites" are symbols, with each keyframe being a sub-image.

 Group common sprites by placing them anywhere within a symbol that is exported for actionscript, and label each sprite within it as neccessary.
+Disable "Export in frame 1" to prevent unneccessary images inflating the file size!

 That symbol must be added in the main event to the avatar using "GMControl.AddSprites( <class_name> );" any amount of these can be added this way